earaen/MiniProject_105/README.md

 4. Profile Management:
    - Users can update their profile information, including their name, email.
    - The profile section provides options to edit and save changes.

+## Running the Frontend

+To run the frontend of the CarePaw website, follow these steps:

+1. Navigate to the frontend directory of the CarePaw project: cd carepaw/frontend
+2. Install the required dependencies: npm install
+3. Start the frontend development server: npm run dev